Every IEEE digital site manager who creates or maintains an IEEE site assumes personal responsibility for its accuracy, professionalism, and quality.

-The Web Team can help you decide how to implement the appropriate methods for your site and can conduct a site review to evaluate IEEE guideline compliance.
+The Digital Innovations Team can help you decide how to implement the appropriate methods for your site and can conduct a site review to evaluate IEEE guideline compliance.

 Information produced via ongoing monitoring methods should be periodically analyzed, while findings obtained via a one-time study should be analyzed as soon as the study is completed.

 Other reporting (as applicable)

 Before launch, any IEEE site or section of IEEE.org must be evaluated for usability.

 A site review is required at the wireframe, design comp, and beta site stages.
 If user testing is necessary, the Digital Innovations team will work with the site manager.

 Usability will be evaluated through the content quality assurance process.
 If additional user testing is needed, the Digital Innovations team will assess on a case-by-case basis.